sharminmousumi/pratice-/README.md

-# sharminmousumiandArthur is project mate
+# sharminmousumiandArthur is project mate is not satisifed for my project